 Find out about walking trail grades.

-The Barcud Trail hugs the northern edge of the lake, while the other side takes you through a mixture of woodland trees and open vistas.
+The Barcud Trail first hugs the northern edge of the lake, while the other side takes you through a mixture of woodland and open vistas.

 “Barcud Coch” means red kite in Welsh and you will get the best view of the daily red kite feeding spectacle along this trail, either from inside the kite hide or at the kite viewpoint.
 Follow the posts along the trail to discover fascinating facts about the red kite or call in at the hide to find out more about wildlife on the lake.